Migrant mother charged with felonies over bathroom dispute with Chicago police speaks out

 “We were all there, it was like eight officers against her.
 They almost threw her to the ground, there’s video to show what really happened,” said Genesis Habanero, who was part of the group that protested.
 “We don’t feel safe here, we can’t even use the bathroom like a normal human being, and instead they arrest a poor mother while her son cries watching it all.”

-On Monday, migrants received notice that there will be a deep cleaning of the 8th District station on Tuesday, and that migrants must leave the area with their belongings while the cleaning takes place, but they will be allowed to return after, according to a signs posted around the station.
+On Tuesday, migrants received noticed that there will be a deep cleaning of the 8th District station and that migrants must leave the area with their belongings while the cleaning takes place, but they will be allowed to return after, according to a signs posted around the station.

 As the rain got heavier on Monday afternoon, Habanero rushed to make sure that her belongings were covered with a tarp so that they wouldn’t get wet.
 But it was too late.
 Part of her mattress was already soaked.